As China costs rise, technology lures U.S. factories home

-SCHENECTADY, N.Y./NEW YORK (Reuters) - Seesmart Inc SEST.PK, a small California lighting company, used to make all of its LED products in China, but last year that started to change.
+SCHENECTADY, N.Y./NEW YORK (Reuters) - Seesmart Inc, a small California lighting company, used to make all of its LED products in China, but last year that started to change.

 Frustrated by expensive and slow shipping and wanting more control over the manufacturing process, the 15-year-old company started building factories in Simi Valley, California, and Crystal Lake, Illinois.